DevExpress/devextreme-documentation/api-reference/10 UI Components/dxBarGauge/1 Configuration/resolveLabelOverlapping.md

 ---
 If a BarGauge displays several values close to each other, the corresponding labels may overlap.
 If you want to avoid overlapped labels, use the **resolveLabelOverlapping** property to specify how the gauge adjusts label position or visibility.
 The following values are available:

+- *'hide'*
-- *'hide'*.
-The gauge hides labels with the smallest values.
+The gauge hides all labels with the smallest values except the first one.

-- *'shift'*.
+- *'shift'*
 The gauge shifts labels.
 If the component's size is not big enough to accommodate all labels, the BarGauge hides labels with the smallest values.

+- *'none'*
+Labels overlap.